gemmas95/tech-test-expogroup/exercise4/README.md

 $ npm start
 ```

-To test the app use the next script:
+To run the tests use:

 ```
 $ npm test